-The same goes if you've managed to get hold of a bargain SIM-free phone or have been gifted a hand-me-down from a friend or family member.
+Whether you just purchased a bargain SIM-free phone or have been gifted a hand-me-down from a friend or family member.
 SIMO could be a good way to go.
+Saving you big cash.

 Is Vodafone a good mobile network?

 Vodafone is a well established mobile network with good coverage nationwide.
 There's an added benefit for those in London too, as it's been voted the 'best in test' for voice coverage in the capital.